9 min read • Jan 06, 2021

 An overview of common problems and tactical solutions for those approaching the serverless crossroads.

-Serverless is one of those technologies that come along every 5-10 years that promises to completely revolutionize the way we design and build applications, no more so than when placed in the context of cloud-native systems.
+Serverless is one of those technologies that come along every 5 to ten years that promises to completely revolutionize the way we design and build applications, no more so than when placed in the context of cloud-native systems.

-When we look back at the last 30-years of significant technology changes, so much work has been done to abstract away various layers of infrastructure to the point where application developers are meant to only think about application code and not the servers that execute it.
+When we look back at the last thirty years of significant technology changes, so much work has been done to abstract away various layers of infrastructure to the point where application developers are meant to only think about application code and not the servers that execute it.

 Virtual Machines, the JVM, Containerisation, and now Serverless, all abstractions on abstractions that try to commoditize the way we execute code and move us as far away from the bare metal as possible.